janwilmake/xymake/README.md

 - ✅ Fix DO token-refresh and `getSubscriber`
 - ❌ Add `priceCredit` to `getSubscriber` and keep track of balance.
 - ✅ Make redirect url in xymake configurable (securely)
-- Fix oauth flow for https://cli.xymake.com both from landing and CLI
+- ✅ Fix oauth flow for https://cli.xymake.com both from landing and CLI
-- also smooth if already logged in.
+- Also smooth if already logged in.
 - BONUS: fix `localhost:3000` auth as well.
 If not through X, use API

 Now I can actually fix CLI.
 Great if fixed today and I can put 17 tweets out from terminal per day smoothly.